openvinotoolkit/openvino/inference-engine/samples/object_detection_sample_ssd/README.md

 * JPEG, BMP, PNG, TIFF, or JP2
 * Contains vehicles and pedestrians

+### Building the sample application

+If you have not yet compiled the sample applications, instructions are in the [Building the Sample Applications](../../../docs/IE_DG/Samples_Overview.md) section of the Inference Engine Samples guide.

 ## Running

 Running the application with the <code>-h</code> option yields the following usage message: